KatieLG/pandas-term/README.md

 # pandas-term

-pandas-term brings pandas functionality to the terminal.
+pandas-term is a CLI that bringing pandas functionality to the terminal.

-> **Note:** This CLI is in early experimental development and may change
+> **Note:** Still in early experimental development and may change

 ## Installation